Ticket Scalping

 Major Theatre, Sporting and Cultural Events

 Victoria is home to some of Australia's most iconic sporting, theatre and cultural events.
-Major events belong to everyone, and we want everyone to be able to enjoy them.
+Major events belong to everyone, and we want fans and supporters to be able to enjoy them.
+The Victorian Government is dedicated to protecting consumers from ticket scalping and maintaining Victoria’s reputation as the major events capital of Australia.

 Legislation